jaspector

 Contact respective offices for scheduling availability.

-Typical inspection sequence: Consistent with Maryland code requirements; contact the Building Inspector to confirm specific inspections required for the project.
+Typical sequence: Consistent with Maryland code requirements; contact the Building Inspector to confirm specific inspections required for the project.

-Do I need a building permit in Fruitland, MD?
+01 Do I need a building permit in Fruitland, MD?

 A permit is required before starting any building, addition, or alteration work within Fruitland city limits.

-How much does a building permit cost in Fruitland, MD?
+02 How much does a building permit cost in Fruitland, MD?

-How do I apply for a building permit in Fruitland, MD?
+03 How do I apply for a building permit in Fruitland, MD?

-1. Contact the City of Fruitland Building Inspector (Marcus R. Henderson, 410-548-2800 or mhenderson@cityoffruitland.com) to determine whether the project requires a permit.
+To apply for a building permit in Fruitland, MD, follow these steps: 1.
+Contact the City of Fruitland Building Inspector (Marcus R. Henderson, 410-548-2800 or mhenderson@cityoffruitland.com) to determine whether the project requires a permit.
 2. Complete the Fruitland Building Permit Application.
 Prepare a site plan drawn to scale (3 sets, or 2 sets if no signed copy needs to be returned) showing: lot dimensions, location of proposed structure or addition, location of all existing structures on the lot, setbacks from all lot lines, and distances from other structures.
 3. Pay all applicable fees prior to permit issuance: permit fee, sewer and/or water tap installation fees (if any), impact fees, and any other fees required by the Fruitland City Council.
 4. Submit the application, plans, and fee payment to City Hall.
 5. Await plan review.
 Once approved, the permit is issued.
 6. Work described in the permit must begin within 90 days of issuance or the permit expires.
 7. If work is not substantially completed within one year of issuance, the permit expires and must be renewed or a new permit obtained.
 8. Schedule required inspections.
 Contact the Building Inspector and, where applicable, the county for plumbing and fire inspections.

-How long does it take to get a building permit in Fruitland, MD?
+04 How long does it take to get a building permit in Fruitland, MD?

-How do I schedule a building inspection in Fruitland, MD?
+05 How do I schedule a building inspection in Fruitland, MD?

-Inspections can be scheduled via: Building Inspector Marcus R. Henderson: 410-548-2800, Plumbing: Wicomico County (Sam Scott): 410-548-4810, Fire Safety: Wicomico County (Richard Dwyer): 410-548-4810, Forest Conservation: Wicomico County Planning and Zoning (Tyler Walston): 410-548-4860.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Fruitland, MD via: Building Inspector Marcus R. Henderson: 410-548-2800, Plumbing: Wicomico County (Sam Scott): 410-548-4810, Fire Safety: Wicomico County (Richard Dwyer): 410-548-4810, Forest Conservation: Wicomico County Planning and Zoning (Tyler Walston): 410-548-4860.